musfiq-dehan/Web-service-provider/README.md

 # MRDTechBD
 A simple responsive website only using HTML and CSS
 <br><br>
-(No backened part added in this website
+(No backened part added in this website.
 This is only the frontend)
 <br><br>
 <h3>Homepage</h3>
 <img src="img/screenshots/1.png" alt="screenshot">